 In the resulting smaller samples, whose numbers are reported in table 1, there are some names that occur more than once among both the indicted and the will writers.
 Sometimes these people are clearly related: brothers, or fathers and sons.
-But names with multiple occurances in 1600 also tend to appear with greater frequency in 1841/51, because they were always more common.
-In table 1, and in the statistical tests below, I include each occurrence of such names as an observation.
-Otherwise the size of the initial sample matters in terms of the median frequency of the occurrence of names later.
+But names which occur multiple times in 1600 also tend to show up in greater frequency in 1841/51, because they were more common all along.
+In table 1, and in the statistical tests below I include each occurrence of such names as an observation.
+This is done because otherwise the size of the initial sample matters in terms of the median frequency of the occurrence of names later.
 Smaller samples will contain proportionately more common names, and have higher median numbers later.
 Since we have unmatched sample sizes this is undesirable.

-Table 3 shows a random sample of 10 percent of the names of the indicted and of 5 percent of the names of the rich, constructed by arranging them in alphabetical order and selecting each 10th, or 5th, name.
+Table 3 shows a random sample of 10% of the names of the indicted and of 5% of the names of the rich, constructed by arranging them in alphabetical order and selecting each 10th, or 5th, name.
 There is nothing evident from this list that would suggest why the names on the second list would be far more common by 1841.
 The appendix gives a complete list of the names of each of these groups and their frequency by 1841/51 in order of frequency.